Hypothesis Testing Using Rejection Regions In Exercises 23–30, (a... | Study Prep in Pearson+

 1

 Step 2: Determine the critical value(s) and rejection region(s).
-Since the test involves the standard deviation and the population is normally distributed, use the chi-square distribution.
-The degrees of freedom (df) are calculated as n - 1, where n is the sample size.
-Here, n = 12, so df = 11.
-Using α = 0.10 for a two-tailed test, find the critical chi-square values from a chi-square table or calculator.
+Since this is a two-tailed test (due to the 'different' claim), use the chi-square distribution table with degrees of freedom (df = n - 1, where n is the sample size).
+The significance level is α = 0.05, so divide α by 2 for each tail (α/2 = 0.025).
+Look up the critical values for df = 14 in the chi-square table.

 Step 3: Calculate the standardized test statistic X².
-First, compute the sample variance (s²) using the formula s² = Σ(x - x̄)² / (n - 1), where x̄ is the sample mean.
-Then, use the formula X² = (n - 1) * s² / σ² to calculate the test statistic, where σ² is the square of the claimed standard deviation.
+Use the formula X² = ((n - 1) * s²) / σ², where n is the sample size, s is the sample standard deviation (calculated from the given data), and σ is the hypothesized standard deviation ($13,056).
+First, compute the sample variance (s²) using the salaries provided, then substitute the values into the formula.

 Step 4: Compare the test statistic X² to the critical values.
 If X² falls within the rejection region (either below the lower critical value or above the upper critical value), reject the null hypothesis.
 Otherwise, fail to reject the null hypothesis.

 Step 5: Interpret the decision in the context of the original claim.
-If the null hypothesis is rejected, conclude that there is enough evidence to reject the claim that the standard deviation of the annual salaries is $18,630.
-If the null hypothesis is not rejected, conclude that there is not enough evidence to reject the claim.
+If the null hypothesis is rejected, conclude that there is enough evidence to support the claim that the standard deviation of the annual salaries is different from $13,056.
+If the null hypothesis is not rejected, conclude that there is not enough evidence to support the claim.

 Verified video answer for a similar problem: